Njord0/Arobase/docs/tutorial.md

 ## Variable declaration / assignment

-To declare a function you need to use the `let` keyword, for example :
+To declare a variable you need to use the `let` keyword, for example :
 ```c
 fn main() : void
 {